HIPERFIT/hiperfit.github.com/_posts/2014-11-04-hiperfit-workshop.md

 results compared to similar languages, and the ideas are currently being implemented in the next release of Accelerate, a Haskell library for data-parallel execution on GPGPUs.

+_Transactional Partitioning: A New Abstraction for Main-memory Databases (Vivek Shah)_

+Online Transaction Processing (OLTP) applications are making new demands from OLTP databases on variety, performance and application cost frontiers.
+Existing programming models provided by current OLTP databases do not meet all the demands of these classes of applications.
+The talk presents a new programming model (transactional partitioning) that needs to be targetted by OLTP databases (especially main-memory databases) that would allow them to meet these new application demands.
+The talk also outlines the challenges and their possible solutions that are being investigated while building the prototype system.

 _Household Finance Problems approached by Numerical Methods (Maj-Britt Nordfang)_